cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/deployment-gateway.md

 Team members should have **Edit Deploy Gateways** access rights to be able to use the deployment gateway.

-## How to deploy your application behind the gateway server
+## Deploying an application behind a gateway

-Gateway management is available through [toolbelt](/{{page.collection}}/references/toolbelt.html#gateway-management) .
+Gateway management is available through [toolbelt](/maestro/references/toolbelt.html#gateway-management) .

-First, you need to define a gateway:
+First, you need to define a gateway.
+For example:

 ```
 $ cx gateways add --name aws_bastion --address 1.1.1.1  --username ec2-user  --private-ip 2.2.2.2
 ```

-In order to use this gateway for a application deployment, you need to first specify it in the manifest:
+In order to use this gateway for an application deployment, you need to first specify it in the manifest:

 ```
 production: